 Lawrence Technological University is pleased to announce that it will launch a two-year, master’s degree program in physician assistant studies in Fall 2022, pending achieving Accreditation- Provisional status (see Accreditation tab for details).

 Please check back here often for program updates and additional information.
-If you have questions about the PA program, please contact the Physician Assistant Program Director, Aimee Lamb.

 As a candidate for admission to the physician assistant program you must meet the following requirements: